 Hybrid Electric Vehicles

-Hybrid electric vehicles (HEVs) are powered by an internal combustion engine or other propulsion source that can be run on conventional or alternative fuel and an electric motor that uses energy stored in a battery.
-HEVs combine the benefits of high fuel economy and low emissions with the power and range of conventional vehicles.
+Hybrid electric vehicles (HEVs) are powered by an internal combustion engine or other propulsion source that can run on conventional or alternative fuel in combination with an electric motor that uses energy stored in a battery.
+HEVs combine the benefits of high fuel economy and low tail pipe emissions with the power and range of conventional vehicles.

-A wide variety of hybrid electric vehicles is currently available.
+A wide variety of hybrid electric vehicle models is currently available.
 Although HEVs are often more expensive than similar conventional vehicles, some cost may be recovered through fuel savings or state incentives.

 Help from an Electric Motor

 Hybrid electric vehicles are powered by an internal combustion engine and an electric motor, which uses energy stored in batteries.
 The extra power provided by the electric motor may allow for a smaller engine.
 Additionally, the battery can power auxiliary loads like sound systems and headlights and reduce engine idling when stopped.
 Together, these features result in better fuel economy without sacrificing performance.

 A hybrid electric vehicle cannot plug in to off-board sources of electricity to charge the battery.
 Instead, the vehicle uses regenerative braking and the internal combustion engine to charge.
 The vehicle captures energy normally lost during braking by using the electric motor as a generator and storing the captured energy in the battery.
 The energy from the battery provides extra power during acceleration.